mudkipdev/beta-wiki/networking/login.md

 - `S->C` Handshake
 - `C->S` Login
 - `S->C` Login
-- `S->C` Player Position And Look
+- `S->C` Player Position and Look

-A Notchian Client becomes responsive upon receiving the Players initial starting Position and Look Direction from the Server.
+A vanilla client will become responsive upon receiving the player's initial starting position and rotation from the server.
+After this, the client will continuously send Position and Look packets.
-After this point, the Client will continiously send Position and Look Data.
-So long as the Server at least acknowledges future packets, the Client will continue to run without issues.